holographicSol/SerialLink/SerialLink/README.txt

 	a second, meaning that in the case of a slower peripheral, the slower peripheral can't make use of every instruction capable of beong sent, but that another peripheral could, which is fantastic news.
 I intend to complete a SerialLink for the ILI9341 hat on the
-	ATMEGA2560, and do next intend to build a peripheral (perhaps another touch screen display on a microcontroller) that can make use more instructions per second from a central device.
+	ATMEGA2560, and do next intend to build a peripheral (perhaps another touch screen display on a microcontroller) that can make use of more instructions per second from a central device.

 Architectural Theory:
 	Hardware architecture shape is inspired by general computer hardware layout and network architecture (in this case ring and center).